jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 I was [refactoring](https://refactoring.guru/refactoring) code before I knew what refactoring was.
 I was changing structure without changing behavior.
 I also didn’t have any unit tests, so I was flying without a net!

 # Close But No Cigar
 The TR classes still had similar methods, but these methods had internal differences.
 They weren’t character-for-character identical copies of one another.
-I couldn’t just pull the method to `CircuitPack`.
+I couldn’t just pull the method up to `CircuitPack` to remove the duplication.

 `TR48` had a field attribute `Component` while the other TR classes had a collection of `Component`s such as `Collection<Component>`.
 Other than one instance versus a collection of instances, the `Component` methods were similar across all three TR classes.